SEN INFORMATION REPORT 2017 – 2018

 There are various opportunities for pupils to have a voice on decision making in the school.
 The school has a proactive school council that meets regularly.

 What expertise and training have our staff had to support SEND?

 We openly encourage our staff to take an interest in CPD opportunities which relate to SEND.
 This year we received support through Outreach from Beaucroft School and SENSS to support pupils with SEND, through high needs funding, which provided specific training to staff.
 We have one teaching assistant who is a trained ELKAN (language builder) who supports children with speech and language needs.
 Our teachers and teaching assistants work alongside speech & language therapists, hearing and vision support and SENSS to ensure they are equipped to deliver programs of learning for pupils with SEND.

 We run programs of CPD through school INSET and meetings these have included sessions on Dyslexia, supporting multi-sensory learning, anxiety and target setting for children with SEND.

 What specialism services, experience, training and support are available at or accessed by the school?

 Once the school has identified the needs of SEND pupils, the SENDCO and Head teacher decide what resources/training and support is needed.

-- Wide range of Literacy and Numeracy small group interventions delivered by Teaching Assistants and designated teacher
+- Wide range of Literacy and Numeracy small group support delivered by TAs and designated teacher.

-- Teaching assistants offering social skills support including ELSAs
+- Teaching assistants offering social skills support including Pastoral Care Assistants.

 - Speech and Language support using Elklan trained Teaching Assistant

-- Specialist teaching provided by SENSS and specialist teaching assistant
+- Specialist teaching provided by SENSS and specialist TA

 - Pastoral care worker employed 3 days a week